The most recent annual statistics from the National Institute of Mental Health asserts 16.2 Million American adults experience depression.

-Standard Rate (Average Pricing): You may fall into this rating class if you have depression, take more than 1 – 3 medications, and receive therapy from a psychiatrist.
+Standard Rate (Average Pricing): You may fall into this rate class if you have depression, take more than 1 – 3 medications, and receive therapy from a psychiatrist.

 If you have no suicide attempts or suicidal thoughts, no hospitalizations, and no electroconvulsive therapy (ECT) for the last 10 years and meet the above criteria then anticipate a possible Standard Rating.

-Sub-Standard, aka Table Rating (Below Average Pricing): This may be your assigned rating class if you have severe depression with significant symptoms.
+Sub-Standard, aka Table Rating (Below Average Pricing): You may if you have be table rated if you have severe depression with significant symptoms.

 You may also receive a Table Rating if you are currently taking 4 or more medications to treat your depression.

-A Table Rating may be given even if you just visited the Emergency Room within the last 2 years because of your depression.
+You may be approved with a Table Rating if you visited the Emergency Room within the last 2 years because of your depression.

 Depending on the insurance company, you could possibly secure a Table 4 Rating even if you have attempted suicide within the last 5 years.